-ENGINEERING REPORT 2016+ CAMARO 2.0T OIL COOLER KIT | SKU: MMOC-CAM4-16 By Steve Wiley, Mishimoto Engineer REPORT AT A GLANCE - Goal: Create an oil cooler that outperforms the stock configuration.
-The Mishimoto cooler should fit directly into the Camaro without any cutting or modification required. - Results: The Mishimoto oil cooler showed temperature drops of over 60°F when compared to the stock HD package cooler.
-This temperature reduction came with very little pressure drop when compared to the stock configuration.
-The oil cooler, lines, and sandwich plate fit the Camaro 2.0T without any permanent modifications needed. - Conclusion: The Mishimoto Oil Cooler is a valuable upgrade for Camaro 2.0T owners who drive their vehicles on tracks or in hot climates.
-The additional oil cooler ensures that oil temperatures stay at optimal values during all driving conditions.
-CONTENTS - DESIGN OBJECTIVES - DESIGN AND FITMENTS PG - PERFORMANCE TESTING DESIGN OBJECTIVES The design requirements assigned to this project are as follows:
+ENGINEERING REPORT Chevrolet Camaro SS Oil Cooler | SKU: MMOC-CAM8-16 By Steve Wiley, Mishimoto Engineer REPORT AT A GLANCE • Goal: Create an oil cooler that outperforms the stock liquid-to-liquid option.
+The Mishimoto cooler should fit directly without any cutting or modification required. • Results: The Mishimoto oil cooler showed temperature drops of up to 40°F when compared to the stock configuration.
+This temperature reduction came without any pressure drop when compared to the stock cooler.
+The oil cooler, lines, and sandwich plate fit the Camaro SS without any permanent modifications needed. • Conclusion: The Mishimoto Oil Cooler is a valuable upgrade for those who drive their Camaro on tracks or in hot climates.
+The addition of a oil cooler ensures that oil temperatures stay at optimal values.
+CONTENTS PG DESIGN OBJECTIVES DESIGN AND FITMENTS PG DESIGN CONTENTS PG DESIGN OBJECTIVES PG DESIGN OBJECTIVES DESIGN OBJECTIVES The design requirements assigned to this project are as follows:

 - Create an oil cooler package that reduces fluid temperatures when compared with the stock configuration. - Must be a direct fit, with no cutting or permanent modification necessary. - The Mishimoto cooler must not show a significant pressure loss when compared to the stock cooler.
-DESIGN AND FITMENT The R&D process began by evaluating the stock system and understanding how it cools the oil.
-Chevy utilizes a liquid-toair heat exchanger when the HD cooling package is equipped.
-Without the HD cooling package, the oil is cooled using only a liquid-to-liquid cooler, which uses engine coolant to draw heat away from the engine oil.
+DESIGN AND FITMENTS The R&D process began by evaluating the stock system and understanding how it cools the oil.
+Chevy utilizes a liquid-toliquid heat exchanger that uses engine coolant to draw heat away from the engine oil.
 This system works well, assuming the radiators function correctly and keep up with the heat output from the engine.
 During track days and spirited driving in hot conditions, this configuration will begin to reach its limits.
-To combat this limitation, we've placed a Mishimoto 25-row
+To combat this limitation, we've placed a Mishimoto 25-row liquid-to-air heat exchanger in front of the lower grille opening of the Camaro (Figure 1).